leoandersoon/price-tracking-app/README.md

 # Price Tracking App
-_variables and descriptions of that code is in Turkish language. but we're working on translate them into English._
+_variables and descriptions of that code is in Turkish language. but we're working on translate them into English._ <br>
 This app is providing you to track some online products' prices via GMAIL.

 # Libraries